[CS Technical Interview 5] Data Structures That Get You Talking

 2. Arrays and Lists

-• Advantages and disadvantages of arrays, advantages and disadvantages of lists, various types of lists
+• Pros and cons of arrays, pros and cons of lists, and various types of lists

 3. Stack and Queue